 \subsection{Convex Order and Convex Hull of Equally Distributed Variables}

-Let $F$ be a distribution (which we identify with its cumulative distribution function, or cdf) and let $\conv(F)$ be the set of convex combinations of random variables with this distribution $F$. $\convc(F)$ be its closure with respect to the topology induced by convergence in probability.
-A key concept used throughout the paper is the characterization of the closed convex hull $\convc(F)$ using convex order: Let us denote $Z \preceq_{cx} X$ if $Z$ is smaller than $X$ in convex order, which means that for all convex functions $\varphi$ such that the expectations exist, $\E[\varphi(Z)]\le \E[\varphi(X)].$ We recall the following result from \cite[Lemma 2.2]{he2016risk}.
+Let $F$ be a distribution (which we identify with its cumulative distribution function, or cdf), $D(F)$ be the set of all random variables with the distribution $F$ and $\conv(F)$ be the set of convex combinations of random variables with this distribution $F$. $\convc(F)$ be its closure with respect to the Ky Fan metric.
+A key concept used throughout the paper is the characterization of the closed convex hull $\convc(F)$ using convex order: Let us denote $Z \preceq_{cx} X$ if $Z$ is smaller than $X$ in convex order, which means that for all convex functions $\varphi$ such that the expectations exist, $\E[\varphi(Z)]\le \E[\varphi(X)].$ As this property depends only on the distribution, we write similarly $G \preceq_{cx} F$ if $X \preceq_{cx} Y $ for $X \in D(G)$, $Y \in D(F)$ and we allow for mixed use such as $X \preceq_{cx} F$ to denote convex order.
+Similarly, if $X$ is a random variable with distribution $F$, we use at times also the notation $D(X)$ for $D(F)$.
+Throughout the paper, we will also use concave order.
+Recall that $Y$ dominates $X$ in concave order (that we denote by $X\preceq_{cv} Y$) if and only if $Y\preceq_{cx} X.$ We recall the following result from Lemma 2.2 in \cite{he2016risk}.